runjtu/awesome-and-novel-works-in-slam/README.md

 ## WhyLongTerm

    For multi-session mapping and updating (change detection), dynamic objects filter.

+   Follow [[Xiang Gao](https://github.com/gaoxiang12)] for more information on SLAM, I will do supplement when I have time.

+   Follow [[Tong Qin](https://github.com/qintonguav)] for more information on V-SLAM, I will do supplement when I have time.

    Follow [[Zhijian Qiao](https://github.com/qiaozhijian)] for more information on multi-session mapping, I will do supplement when I have time.

    Follow [[Gisbi Kim](https://github.com/gisbi-kim/lt-mapper)] for more information on map maintaining, I will do supplement when I have time.